 Missing man last seen in Mid-City Saturday night found safe

-BATON ROUGE - A man who was last seen Saturday night in Mid-City, has been found safe.
+BATON ROUGE - A man who was last seen Saturday night in Mid-City has been found safe.

 According to State Police, 51-year-old George Tull went missing around South Acadian and Government Street on July 2 shortly before 8:30 p.m.

 Troopers said Tull left his home in his Prius Saturday and never returned.
-His phone, wallet and IDs were still at his home.
+His phone, wallet, and IDs were still at his home.

 Trending News